 - A temperature of 100.4° F (38 ° C) or higher

 - Any of the following symptoms at your wound or the area around it:

 - Increasing redness or swelling

 - Increasing pain or discomfort

-- Yellowish drainage
+- Yellowish or greenish drainage

 - Bleeding that doesn’t stop after applying pressure

 - If the lesion appears to have opened